-A practical guide to survive to our urban jungle!
+A practical guide to survive in our urban jungle!

 Let’s look at the bright side of the thing: This means no messy connections, no risk of getting lost, no difficult changes, no different trains at the railway…BUT it may be not so easy!

-As there is only a small number of stations this means you must use one to go to several different places, in other words you must still walk a lot.
+As there are only a few stations, this means you must use one to go to several places, in other words you must still walk a lot.

 We have Line A (red) and Line B (blu), crossing at Termini station.

-if you have a Vatican Museums Tour it is very likely that your meeting point will be in front of the Museums entrance or very close to it.
-So be careful and do not make the mistake and take the direction to Saint Peter’s Basilica entrance or you will have to run back at the museums entrance to be in time for the tour, and this will not take less then 10 minutes
+If you have a Vatican Museums Tour it is very likely that your meeting point will be in front of the Museums entrance or very close to it.
+So be careful and do not make the mistake and take the direction to Saint Peter’s Basilica entrance or you will have to run back to the museum’s entrance to be in time for the tour, and this will not take less than 10 minutes.